-Tropical paradise.
-Terrible roads.
+Tropical paradise and rough roads.
 They go together.

 It becomes obvious as I drive a mixture of paved road and dirt trails on a 5-hour, 137-mile journey from Liberia, a city in northern Costa Rica, to Santa Teresa, a beach town at the tip of the Nicoya Peninsula.

 I was warned about the route’s horrendous conditions.
 Dirt roads are filled with bumps.
 Ruts pop out of nowhere.
 Where there’s pavement, potholes abound.